 Before every use, check the condition of the chassis component and ensure that it is safe to operate.
 The chassis must be in perfect technical condition when it is being operated.

 - Check chassis component for damage.

-- Clean the dust boots of the fork legs. (

-p.
-12)

-- Bleed the fork legs. (□ p.
+- Bleed the fork legs. (🕮 p.
 12)

 - Check all screw connections to ensure that they are tight.

 7.1 Additional information